Registration of copyright in cinematograph films in South Africa

-Definition of cimematograph films
+Definition of cinematograph films

 In terms of section (1) of the Copyright Act, cinematograph film means "any fixation or storage by any means whatsoever on film or any other material of data, signals or a sequence of images capable, when used in conjunction with any other mechanical, electrical or other device, or being seen as a moving picture and of reproduction, and includes the sounds embodies in a sound-track associated with the film, but does not include a computer program".
 In Nintendo Co Ltd v Golden China TV Game Center and others, cinematograph films are not limited to movies but also include video games, music videos, documentary films, YouTube videos and TikTok videos.

 Provision is also made in the definition to protect the soundtrack of a film, which means if someone were to use a sound recording as the soundtrack of a movie, the sound recording will also benefit from the copyright protection associated with the film.
 The categories of protection in cinematograph films also include elements such as the script and screenplay.